sigp/lighthouse/book/src/help_general.md

             if there is no existing database.

 SUBCOMMANDS:
     account_manager      Utilities for generating and managing Ethereum 2.0 accounts. [aliases: a, am, account, account_manager]
     beacon_node          The primary component which connects to the Ethereum 2.0 P2P network and downloads, verifies and stores blocks.
 Provides a HTTP API for querying the beacon chain and publishing messages to the network. [aliases: b, bn, beacon] boot_node            Start a special Lighthouse process that only serves as a discv5 boot-node.
 This process will *not* import blocks or perform most typical beacon node functions.
 Instead, it will simply run the discv5 service and assist nodes on the network to discover each other.
 This is the recommended way to provide a network boot-node since it has a reduced attack surface compared to a full beacon node.
-    database_manager    Manage a beacon node database [aliases: db] help                Prints this message or the help of the given subcommand(s) validator_client    When connected to a beacon node, performs the duties of a staked validator (e.g., proposing blocks and attestations). [aliases: v, vc, validator]
+    database_manager     Manage a beacon node database [aliases: db] help                 Prints this message or the help of the given subcommand(s) validator_client     When connected to a beacon node, performs the duties of a staked validator (e.g., proposing blocks and attestations). [aliases: v, vc, validator] validator_manager    Utilities for managing a Lighthouse validator client via the HTTP API. [aliases: vm, validator-manager, validator_manager]
 ```